-for Sunday Software’s Bongo Loves the Bible CD
+Tech and Gameplay Helps for Sunday Software’s Bongo Loves the Bible

-In our experience, “Bongo tech problems” are really “how to play.”
-Here are the most common “game play” issues.
+In our experience, “Bongo tech problems” are really “how to play” issues.
+Read our tips and Game Guide linked on the bottom of our main Bongo webpage.
+Below are the most common “game play” issues.
 Tech Issues are also further down this page.

 Problem: O those crazy plants –they keep eating Bongo.

 Solution: If you only have v 1.1 or 1.11 installed, download or purchase and install the version 1.2 upgrade.
 In version 1.2 we made it easier to get away after you’ve been eaten by a plant.
 If you have version 1.0, you need to buy a new copy of Bongo 1.2 which has many technical upgrades, including one that makes it easier to get away from the plants.

 Need help avoiding/beating the plants?
 Slingshot bananas at them!
 3 should make them wither.
 If they keep eating you again and again do this: when you left click on the verse message to get rid of it, start JUMPING using your CTRL key and use your arrow keys to move away at the same time.